 - Feelings of energy depletion or exhaustion.

-- Increased mental distance from, or feelings of negativism or cynicism related to, one’s job.
+- Increased mental distance from, or feelings of negativism or cynicism related to one’s job.

 - A sense of ineffectiveness and lack of accomplishment.

-By paying close attention to common signs of burnout within yourself or other, you can manage and prevent these feelings and increase your overall wellness.
+By paying close attention to common signs of burnout within yourself or others, you can manage and prevent these feelings and increase your overall wellness.
 Think about burnout as that bone-deep, all-encompassing exhaustion.
 Often experienced as Sunday night dread, leading to those Monday morning blues.
 Below are some examples of how exhaustion can show up in every dimension of our lives and prompt us to recognize burnout.